 Studying Portuguese at a language school could be a great extra-curricular activity to compliment the study of French or Spanish in the American school system.

-This course aims to provide beginning students with a practical command of the vocabulary and grammar of the language.
+This course aims to provide beginners with a practical command of the vocabulary and grammar of the language.
 Topics include phonetics, expressions of time and quantity, subject pronouns, articles, possessives, interrogatives, and the present indicative of common verbs.
 Information about Brazilian culture is integrated to enhance student appreciation and use of the language.
 (Ponto de Encontro: Portuguese as a World Language, second edition, Preliminary Lesson – Lesson 2)

 Topics include prepositions, contractions, and irregular and stem changing verbs, demonstrative and reflexive pronouns, adverbs and the Preterit Perfect tense of regular verbs.
 The integration of Brazilian culture continues by identifying and comparing family members and structures.
 (Ponto de Encontro: Portuguese as a World Language, second edition, Lessons 3-5)